 Here I suggest a few steps toward a more sustainable and responsible approach to denim:

-1. Design for circularity and commit to produc longlasting goods.
+1. Design for circularity and commit to producing long-lasting goods.

-2. Reduce production
+2. Reduce production.

-3. Re-imagine / e-design so as to reduce the extraordinary obsolete global inventory of finished product and textile.
+3. ‘Re-imagine’ / re-design so as to reduce the extraordinarily high obsolete global inventory of finished product and textile.

 4. Invest in textile technology and testing in order to create the friendliest products for people and the environment.